-Andrea Perera, a former newspaper reporter, is now the editor of Oxfam America's web site.
+Andrea Perera, a former newspaper reporter, is associate director of communications at Oxfam America.
 She has written about Oxfam’s work in East Asia, as well as our campaigning efforts around climate change; oil, gas, and mining; and food security.

 On OxfamBuzzListwe mostly review books, blogs, and movies that we want to recommend to our supporters.
 But every once in a while, we’ll sound the alarm when we think someone’s got it wrong.